 Like the art form of origami, we consider our sake to be an expression created from equal parts passion, expertise, and the abundant gifts of our local soils.

 Sustainability and environmental awareness are a part of our mission but never at the expense of quality or flavor.
 We believe that we can produce the best-tasting sake in the United States that is also the most environmentally friendly.
-Origami will become the first Net-Zero certified sake maker in the U.S. through a commitment to solar energy, 100% electric power, and the goal of being a zero-waste manufacturer.
+Origami will become the first Net-Zero certified sake maker in the U.S. through a commitment to solar energy, locally sourced rice, and the goal of being a zero-waste manufacturer.
 We’re committed to creating a great product and being great stewards of the environment.

 The building will get 100% of its electric demand from ground mounted solar with a 408kW array comprised of 741 ground mounted solar panels providing approximately 585mw hours.

 We are striving to be a zero-waste manufacturer utilizing recyclable packaging and donating by-products such as rice flour and kasu to the local livestock farmers.

 With the combination of green energy, local sourcing, and waste reduction, Origami Sake will be one of the most sustainably produced alcoholic beverages in the United States.

 We are sourcing rice exclusively from Arkansas growers that demonstrate sustainable agricultural practices like Isbell Farms.
 All water is sourced directly from an onsite well with no processing.